Langfuse Alternatives

 Is Langfuse OSS production-ready for serious LLM apps?

 Yes.
 Companies including Decagon, Replit, and Khan Academy run Langfuse self-hosted in production.
-The PostgreSQL backend handles tens of millions of observations monthly with proper sizing.
+The PostgreSQL backend handles tens of millions of observations a month with proper sizing.
 The trade-offs are operational: you maintain Postgres, the Langfuse application instance, and updates.
-For teams without ops capacity, Cloud Pro at $29 monthly is dramatically less work; for teams with strict data-residency requirements, OSS self-hosted is the answer.
+For teams without ops capacity, Cloud Core is dramatically less work; for teams with strict data-residency requirements, OSS self-hosted is the answer.

 How do prompt-management evals work in practice?